September 5th through December 8th

 - Transfers of Course Fees are made at the discretion of the Director and the Registrar of ELI.

-- No transfer request will be approved after the second week of classes in the five week program, or the third week of classes in the ten week program.
+- No transfer request will be approved after the second week of classes in the seven week program, or the third week of classes in the 14 week program.

 - You must submit any cancellations, refund requests, and transfer requests in writing to the ELI Registrar.
 Failure to submit the cancellation, refund request, or transfer request in a timely manner waives any claims you may have had for a refund or transfer of Course Fees.